badge showing QUITTR achievements and positive user feedback

 Can Viewing Porn Trigger Masturbation?

 Yes, viewing porn can trigger masturbation.
 By viewing porn, you are flooding your brain with strong visual signals that make you feel sexually excited.
-Your brain processes visual stimulation from porn in milliseconds and quickly releases a large amount of dopamine.
+The brain begins processing visual sexual content within approximately 150 to 200 milliseconds.
+This visual processing activates the brain's reward circuitry, triggering dopamine release.
 This rush of dopamine pushes your body to crave a physical release to match the intensity of what you see on the screen, resulting in a strong urge to masturbate.

 What Is Masturbation Addiction?